machinecurve/extra_keras_datasets/README.md

   * Netzer, Y., Wang, T., Coates, A., Bissacco, A., Wu, B., & Ng, A. Y. (2011).
 Reading digits in natural images with unsupervised feature learning.
 Retrieved from http://ufldl.stanford.edu/housenumbers/nips2011_housenumbers.pdf / http://ufldl.stanford.edu/housenumbers/
 * **STL-10 dataset:**
   * Coates, A., Ng, A., & Lee, H. (2011, June).
 An analysis of single-layer networks in unsupervised feature learning.
 In Proceedings of the fourteenth international conference on artificial intelligence and statistics (pp. 215-223).
 Retrieved from http://cs.stanford.edu/~acoates/papers/coatesleeng_aistats_2011.pdf
+* **Iris dataset:**
+  * Fisher,R.A.
+"The use of multiple measurements in taxonomic problems" Annual Eugenics, 7, Part II, 179-188 (1936); also in "Contributions to Mathematical Statistics" (John Wiley, NY, 1950).

 ## License
 The licenseable parts of this repository are licensed under a [MIT License](./LICENSE), so you're free to use this repo in your machine learning projects / blogs / exercises, and so on.
 Happy engineering! 🚀